lambdan/PhotosLibraryExtractor/README.md

 The script is very verbose, almost annoyingly so, because these are highly valuable photos we are dealing with and I want you to know exactly what is going on.

-### Future Runs

-Future runs will skip previously processed files.
-The first run for me with my 12000 photos took about 1 hour to finish on my 13-inch MacBook Pro (my Photo Library is on a mechanical drive though so that probably didn't help).
-Future runs where just a couple of photos was added was done in a matter of seconds.

-### Starting Over
+### The "DB" File

+Files that have been processed are added to a "DB" file.
+By default this DB file is in the same folder as the script was run in: `'./PhotosLibraryExtractor_ProcessedFiles'`

+...but it can also be specified with the `-db` parameter (which is useful if you're working with multiple libraries using the same script).
+I recommend keeping the DB file in the same folder as the destination (not in it, but next to it).

+This DB file is useful for future runs as files that have been already processed are skipped, significantly speeding up a run.

-If you want to start over and not skip any files, you can remove the `.PhotosLibraryExtractor_ProcessedFiles` file.
-It's just a simple file with one filepath per line, so you can even just remove the one file you don't want to be skipped if you can find it in there.
+The DB file is just a plain text file with one filepath per line, so you can go in and delete a specific line for a file if you want to just re-process that file, or you can just remove the entire DB file if you wanna start over from scratch.

 ## What's up with these leftover unpaired IDs?